Inland Regulations & Definitions

 FLY A single or double hook dressed with hair, feathers, tinsel, thread, yarn or similar material to which no bait, spinner, spoon, plug or other device is added.

 FLY FISHING Angling with the use of a fly reel, fly rod, fly line, leader and a fly or flies.
 Extra weight may be built into the fly in its construction, as in a weighted nymph, and additional weight may be attached to the leader or line.
-“Tenkara” fishing is considered to be fly-fishing (new regulation for 2018).
+“Tenkara” fishing is considered to be fly-fishing.
 The use of strike indicators is permitted.

 HAND-HELD JIG A rod, jig stick or line held in the hand used for fishing through the ice.

 ICE FISHING Not more than six tip-ups, floats (bobbers), similar devices, or hand-held jigs or any combination thereof not exceeding six in the aggregate may be used at one time.
 Not more than three baited hooks, with or without attractors, or three ice flies, or three artificial lures, or any combination thereof not exceeding three in the aggregate may be used with each tip-up, float (bobber), or similar device or hand-held jig.
 Devices must be personally attended.
 The name and address of the user must be legibly stamped on or attached to all devices.

 INLAND DISTRICT Is the area inland of the demarcation lines as listed on Marine/Inland Demarcation.

 LEADCORE LINE A fishing line constructed with a metal core.